godbout/dash-docset-builder/README.md

 # DOCSETS INCLUDED

-Currently the following docsets are included with the builder:
+Currently the following docsets are included with the Builder:

 * [Laravel-Zero](https://laravel-zero.com)
 * [Jigsaw by Tighten](https://jigsaw.tighten.co)